xivred/Blackjack/macros.md

 A macro that shows the rules of the game.

 > [!NOTE]
-> This macro is optional, you can modify it to your liking.
+> This macro is optional, you can modify it to your liking, some of these rules follow the Plugin's configuration.
+>
+> You can modify the x2.5 Natural Blackjack multiplier in the Plugin Settings using `/rbjc`

 ```
 _______________________________________________